gregoryyy/tagalyst2/README.md

 - Message blocks are discovered via the stable `data-message-author-role` attribute (user / assistant) that ChatGPT renders on every turn.
 If that attribute disappears, the content script falls back to the old heuristics in `isMessageNode`.
 - The script is defensive (MutationObserver + heuristics).
 DOM changes on the site can still break selectors; update `isMessageNode` heuristics if needed.
 - This extension never calls private ChatGPT APIs and avoids reparenting nodes, minimizing breakage.
+- When switching chats the extension tears down and rebuilds its UI automatically, so you can move between projects without stale controls.

 ## Terminology & Pair API
 - **Thread** (`t`) is the ordered list of conversational exchanges.
 (Use “session” only when referring to time-bounded usage, not the DOM thread.)